actions/setup-python/README.md

 # Contributions

 Contributions are welcome!
-See [Contributor's Guide](docs/contributors.md)
+See our [Contributor's Guide](docs/contributors.md)